Supporting, encouraging and empowering clinical pharmacists and pharmacy technicians working in primary care practice in the Midlands

 A key aim of the MPPN is to support the professional development of our members - particularly those who are exclusively contracted to general practice and may not have routine access to centrally provided training programmes.

 The topics covered are driven by the needs of our membership.
 Each member has the opportunity to identify which areas of professional development they are most interested in and we do our best to deliver training on the most popular topics.
-In our first 18 months we have run six 'free' events including "Understanding and Interpreting Biochemical and Haematological Tests", "Essential Dermatology - Everyday Skin Management for Primary Care", "ENT & Respiratory Assessment" and "Flu Vaccination".
+Since our first workshop in November 2017 we have run eleven 'free' events including "Understanding and Interpreting Biochemical and Haematological Tests", "Essential Dermatology - Everyday Skin Management for Primary Care", "ENT & Respiratory Assessment", "Paediatric Assessment" and "Flu Vaccination".

 If you have any suggestions for future training and would like to offer support in organising our workshops please do get in touch.